codeadamca/react-gourmet-catering-template/README.md

 # react-gourmet-catering-template

-This code is a end result of converting a W3Schools template to React.js.
+As a method of learning React.js, I have chosen a W3 HTML/CSS website temaplte and converted it to React.js.
+This code is the end result of converting a W3Schools template to React.js.

 [View all of the W3Schools Templates](https://www.w3schools.com/w3css/w3css_templates.asp)